 Breast implants come in different shapes and profiles.
 Anatomic or “teardrop” shaped implants were created with a more natural shape and are fuller in the lower half, similar to a natural breast.
 Round implants are more centrally full, and tend to provide more fullness in the upper breast.
 Both types of implants come in a range of “projections”, which is how much they push forward.
 Equally as important as the shape of the implant is the shape, tissue thickness and skin quality of the patient.
 Both types of implants can look excellent, and both can look more or less natural, depending on how they are used.

-Dr, Merten individualises the implant choice to each patient, depending on her breast characteristics and desired outcome.
+Pure Aesthetics surgeons individualise the implant choice to each patient, depending on your breast characteristics and desired outcome.

 What are My Options for Where the Implant is Placed?